gatsbyjs/gatsby/docs/blog/2019-07-17-how-component-shadowing-works/index.md

 ## Modifying the webpack Config

-It's a bit meta because component shadowing is implemented as an internal Gatsby plugin that applies a webpack plugin which modifies how module resolution happens for files that are shadowed.
+Component shadowing is a bit meta because it is implemented as an internal Gatsby plugin that applies a webpack plugin which modifies how module resolution happens for files that are shadowed.